MusaSoruklu/SLO-Monitoring-Dashboard/README.md

 This project leverages **Prometheus** for collecting application and system metrics, and **Grafana** for visualizing these metrics.
 The backend exposes various Prometheus metrics related to system performance and HTTP requests, which can be monitored and visualized in Grafana.

 ### Prometheus Metrics
+The backend integrates with Prometheus for monitoring.
+Metrics are exposed at `/metrics` and include:

 - **Request Count**: Total number of requests to the backend API.
 - **Request Latency**: Time spent processing each request.